egliette/FaceReIDTemplate/README.md

-# ObjectDetectionTemplate
+# FaceReIDTemplate
-Template Streamlit and Requests for Object Detection Projects
+Template Streamlit and Requests for Face Re-Identification Projects